gyjbb/LC-Python31/README.md

 Congratulations!\
 This is the 31th day for leetcode python study.
 Today we will learn about the Greedy Algorithm!\
-The challenges today are especially about ~~merging and updating intervals~~.
+The challenges today are especially about categorizing the situation into different parts clearly.
+Both questions today are by post-order loop/traversal.
+The first one is dealing with numbers, while the second one is accomplished with a binary search tree.
+A very good recap!

 ##  738.Monotone Increasing Digits